y9rabbito/aroma_programming/README.md

 # Aroma Programming

 ### Program the smell/aroma
-😶‍🌫 This is the first repository in history to create program realted to generate armona on different code configuration
+😶‍🌫 This is the first repository in history to create program related to generate armona on different code configuration

 Humans have 5 sensory organs - *eyes, ears, nose, tongue, and skin.*